 What are the best smart home hubs?

 For most people, the best smart home hub will be the 4th-generation Amazon Echo will probably appeal to more people, as it doubles as a smart speaker.
-It lacks Z-Wave, but has Zigbee and Bluetooth, and Amazon's Alexa app allows you to create routines that can activate your smart home devices through triggers, such as you leaving or arriving home.
+It lacks Z-Wave, but has Zigbee, Bluetooth and Amazon Sidewalk.
+Amazon's Alexa app allows you to create routines that can activate your smart home devices through triggers, such as you leaving or arriving home.
 Alexa Guard can also turn on smart home devices if your Echo hears a fire alarm or a window breaking.
 And, because the Echo is a smart speaker, you can also control your smart home devices by talking to Alexa.
 A recent update even adds support for Google Nest security cameras and doorbells, so you can view a feed from those devices on compatible smart displays.

 The best smart home hubs you can buy today

 The third-generation Samsung SmartThings hub is one of the best smart home hubs because it has both Zigbee and Z-Wave inside, so you can connect to hundreds of devices, more than most other hubs.
 What's more, the SmartThings app is loaded with functionality, which lets you create a wide range of different scenarios for all of the gadgets in your home.
 Best of all, SmartThings now works with Nest products, making it a truly complete smart home hub.